Floquet conformal field theories with generally deformed Hamiltonians: Introduction

 Non-equilibrium dynamics in time-dependent driven quantum many-body systems has received extensive recent attention.
 Floquet driving sets up a new stage in the search for novel systems that may not have an equilibrium analog, e.g., Floquet topological phases\cite{Jiang:2011xv,demler2010prb,rudner2013anomalous,else2016prb,ashvin2016prx,roy2016prb,Po:2016qlt,roy2017prb,roy2017prl,po2017radical,yao2017floquetspt,po2017timeglide,ashvin2019prb} and time crystals\cite{khemani2016phase, else2016timecrystal, sondhi2016phaseI, sonhdi2016phaseII, Else:2017ghz, normal2017timecrystal, lukin2017exp, zhang2017observation, normal2018classical}.
 It is also one of the basic protocols to study non-equilibrium phenomena, such as localization-thermalization transitions, prethermalization, dynamical Casimir effect, etc\cite{rigol2014prx, abanin2014mbl, abanin2014theory, abanin2015prl, abanin2015rigorous, abanin2015effectiveh,Law1994,Dodonov1996,martin2019floquet}.
 In this work, we are interested in a quantum $(1+1)$ dimensional conformal field theory (CFT), which may be viewed as the low energy effective field theory of a many-body system at criticality.
 The property of conformal invariance at the critical point can be exploited to constrain the operator content of the critical theory\cite{belavin1984infinite,francesco2012conformal}.
 In particular, for $(1+1)$D CFTs, the conformal symmetry is enlarged to the full Virasoro symmetry, which makes it tractable in the study of non-equilibrium dynamics, such as the quantum quench problems \cite{Calabrese_2005,CC2006}.

-There are several possibilities for choosing the driving protocols, such as locally coupling the system to an external source~\cite{Berdanier:2017kmd,Berdanier:2019bgp}.
+There are several possibilities of choosing the driving protocols, such as locally coupling the system to an external source~\cite{Berdanier:2017kmd,Berdanier:2019bgp}.
 In this work, the protocol will be implemented with the deformed Hamiltonians

 where $v(x)=v (x+L)$ and $\bar{v}(x)=\bar{v}(x+L)$ are two independent smooth real functions, dubbed deformation functions.
 Here $T(x)$ and $\bar{T}(x)$ are the chiral and anti-chiral energy-momentum density, namely, $T+\bar{T}$ is the energy density and $T-\bar{T}$ the momentum density.
 The ordinary homogeneous CFT Hamiltonian corresponds to $v(x)=\bar{v}(x) = 1$.
 There are a few advantages to this choice.
 First, it does not rely on the operator content or the symmetry of the system and should lead to universal results.
-Second, it can be rephrased as a topological surface operator associated with conformal Killing vectors, which makes the generalization to higher dimension transparent.
-As an immediate consequence, the operator evolution therefore can be written as a conformal transformation.
-It has a particularly simple geometric interpretation when specialized to 1+1D.
-Namely, the coordinate of the operator sees the deformation function as a velocity profile (vector flow) and the image under the conformal map is determined by the distance it travels through.
+Second, the corresponding operator evolution has a particularly simple geometric interpretation, that deserves more explanation below.
+Moreover, it also has a natural generalization to higher dimensions, which will be explained in later sections.